 Prognosis means the expected outcome of a disease.
 You may wish to discuss your prognosis with your doctor.
 It is not possible for anyone to predict the exact course of the disease, but your doctor can give you an idea about the issues that affect people with your type of AML.

 To work out your prognosis, your doctor will consider test results, the rate and extent of leukaemia cell growth, the subtype, how well you respond to treatment, and other factors such as age, fitness and medical history.

 For many people, treatment can reduce the signs and symptoms of acute leukaemia for years.
 This is known as remission.

 Leukaemia sometimes becomes active again (recurs) after a period of remission because a small number of cancer cells were left behind.
 This is known as minimal residual disease (MRD).
-Doctors may measure a person’s MRD to determine risk of recurrence and the need for more treatment.
+Doctors may measure a person’s MRD to work out the risk of recurrence and the need for more treatment.
 Techniques used to find MRD include:

 - immunophenotyping – tests for markers or signals on the surface of leukaemia cells

-- PCR – looks for genetic changes in cells.
+- PCR test – looks for genetic changes in cells.